mach1/node-filer/README.md

 ## Node filer

-P2P file syncing application in node.js
+Node application that encrypts files and keeps them in sync to dropbox